Introduction

 Building costs are high and have cumulatively risen 41.3% since 2019[4]; it is about 50% more expensive per square metre to build a standalone house in Aotearoa New Zealand than in Australia[5].

-Construction data from Stats New Zealand shows that it takes around 569 days on average for a home to be built and receive a code compliance certificate after it receives a building consent.
-Homes consented in the June 2022 quarter took on average, over 16 months to reach final inspection (up from 14 months in the June 2021 quarter) and a further two months to receive a code compliance certificate[6].
+It can take a long time for a house to be built and receive a code compliance certificate.
+Homes consented in the June 2022 quarter took, on average, over 16 months to reach final inspection (up from 14 months in the June 2021 quarter) and a further two months to receive a code compliance certificate[6].

 Poor coordination and sequencing of trades on-site has a significant impact on build times and increases the risk of defects (which can add more time due to the need for rework).
 Added to this are regulatory delays including processing minor (or major) variations and, delays waiting for inspections.